What Are Payroll Taxes?

 Social Security and Medicare tax have different tax rates.
 And, there is an additional Medicare tax for qualifying employees (we’ll get to that later).

 What are payroll taxes levied on?
 Employers must withhold these taxes from their employees’ wages.
 But, do not withhold the entire amount of each tax from the employee.
 Employers share the responsibility of paying FICA taxes with their employees.
-Show payroll tax on paystub for your employees.
+Show payroll taxes on employee pay stubs.

 Other taxes in payroll